 A keen chamber musician, Katherine has been a member of the Sartory String Quartet since its formation in 2003 and has enjoyed taking part in several other chamber ensemble incarnations on both modern and baroque viola.
 As an orchestral player, Katherine performs as a casual violist with the WA Symphony Orchestra and has performed in both principal and rank and file positions in the WA Philharmonic Orchestra, Juniper Chamber Orchestra, Australian Opera Studio Orchestra and several others.
-She was a 2006 Australian Chamber Orchestra Emerging Artist and part of the ‘ACO2’ and currently plays as Principal Violist with the new Perth Symphony Orchestra.
+She was a 2006 Australian Chamber Orchestra Emerging Artist and part of the ‘ACO2’ and has performed frequently as Principal Violist with the new Perth Symphony Orchestra.

-Frederick Irwin Anglican School String Orchestra and Guitar Quintet.
+Katherine's new soundtrack for Buster Keaton’s silent feature length film ‘The General’ premiered live to a screening as part of the 2009 Revelation Perth International Film Festival with her ensemble ‘Viola Dana’.
+Passacaglia, a companion piece for Kirsten Lepore’s short film ‘Bottle’, was premiered in 2011 by the Frederick Irwin Anglican School String Orchestra and Guitar Quintet.
 Degustation: seven courses for solo viola was published in late 2011, following its premiere as part of the inaugural Grove Classics concert series.
 Katherine penned music for viola, cello and didgeridoo for the dance production Sound may be the last sense to leave us, directed by Helen Duncan and commissioned by the City of Mandurah for their 2012 Stretch Festival.
 She has recently completed a work entitled The Seascapes and City Shapes for the Mandurah Concert Band, which was commissioned by the City of Mandurah.

-Katherine has been made a recipient of a WA Department for Culture and the Arts 'Development' grant for 2012, which enabled her to produce a recorded portfolio of many of her compositions including Degustation, Passacaglia, excerpts from Sound may be the last sense to leave us and her string quartet Sketches of Twisted River, inspired by the opening chapter of John Irving's novel 'Last Night in Twisted River'.
+Katherine was made a recipient of a WA Department of Culture and the Arts 'Development' grant for 2012, which enabled her to produce a recorded portfolio of many of her compositions including Degustation, Passacaglia, excerpts from Sound may be the last sense to leave us and her string quartet Sketches of Twisted River, inspired by the opening chapter of John Irving's novel 'Last Night in Twisted River'.
 Together with an Australia Council for the Arts 'Artstart' grant for 2012-13, this funding also enabled her to showcase these compositions at the Ellington Jazz Club in Perth, Western Australia, including presenting the premiere performance of Sketches of Twisted River by the Sartory String Quartet.

-In late March 2013, Katherine will be travelling to the USA to undertake viola tuition with Mr Atar Arad as part of her Artstart funded activities, and has been invited to perform at the Toronto Silent Film Festival, Aeolian Theatre, Mayfair Theatre in Ottawa and the Belleville Library in Ontario, Canada and the Museum of the Moving Image and Goodbye Blue Monday in New York with her band 'Viola Dana'.
+In late March 2013, Katherine travelled to the USA to undertake viola tuition with Mr Atar Arad as part of her Artstart funded activities, and together with Viola Dana performed her soundtrack for The General at the Toronto Silent Film Festival, Aeolian Theatre, Mayfair Theatre and the Belleville Library in Ontario, Canada and the Museum of the Moving Image and Goodbye Blue Monday in New York City.